lucylow/Apptimize_tictactoe/README.md

-# A/B Testing Moble TicTacToe Game with Apptimize SDK
+# A/B Testing TicTacToe Game with Apptimize SDK

 ## Intro